A Guest Testimony from Oguta George Brother Oguta contacted me…

 At that moment, I understood the character of Jesus: the help of the helpless.
 The compassionate one who cares when nobody else does.

 The revelation continued, flowing pure and sweet into my mind and heart.
 Again, I understood that God was the supreme, unchangeable being—more important than any earthly thing.
 I tried to sing but could only read the words and listen as my friend sang his part.
 He kept looking at me like, “Whoa, what is goin’ on here?”

 “Earth’s joys grow dim, its glories pass away;

 Change and decay in all around I see—

 O Thou who changest not, abide with me.”

 It all made perfect sense.
-I was comprehending the character of Christ, “who changest not,” and for some reason he chose to “abide with me,” on that stage, in front of the entire congregation.
+I was comprehending the character of Christ, “who changest not” despite the “change and decay” that I understood was real in this world.
+For some reason, our Lord chose to “abide with me,” on that stage, in front of the entire congregation.